acss-io/atomizer/docs/tutorials/scroll.md

 ### [scroll-padding](/reference#scrollpaddingalledges) & [scroll-padding-*](/reference#scrollpaddingtop)constructs

-The [scroll-padding](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-padding) shorthand property sets scroll padding on all sides of an element at once, much like the `padding` property does for padding on an element, can also use longhand versions like [scroll-padding-left](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-padding-left) etc. Following example shows `Spx(20px)`, *scroll-padding-left: 20px; scroll-padding-right: 20px;*.
+The [scroll-padding](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-padding) shorthand property sets scroll padding on all sides of an element at once, much like the `padding` property does for padding on an element, can also use longhand versions like [scroll-padding-left](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-padding-left) etc.

+Following example shows `Spx(20px)` = `scroll-padding-left: 20px; scroll-padding-right: 20px;`.

 ```html